 Horse's World View

 The Horses "World View"

-A further specialization- NeuroEthology- study how the the Central Nervous System (including the brain) gives rise to these behaviors.
+A further specialization- NeuroEthology- studies how the the Central Nervous System (including the brain) gives rise to these behaviors.
 Even more specialized are the Equine Neuroethologists.
 There are just a few of these in the world, including Marthe Kyle Worthington, and their work has been extremely valuable to us in the horse world.

 "Horses have shown that they make an effort to stick together and be nice to each other - they are 'stickers' not 'splitters'.
 They work at cementing bonds and deflating potential 'splitting' of the group."
 (Kiley-Worthington 1998).

 The way they view and interact with the world is vastly different than the way we do, in spite of the fact that we are both mammals, and we both have a central nervous system which includes the brain.
-Horses view the world differently even though they have all the sensory receptors that we do- taste, hearing, sight, smell, proprioception etc. Understanding what is important to them, and WHY, will expand our capability to work and live with them in harmony.
+Horses view the world differently even though they have all the same sensory receptors that we do- taste, hearing, sight, smell, proprioception etc. Understanding what is important to them, and WHY, will expand our capability to work and live with them in harmony.